 9 out of 10 of all VPN services we tested and reviewed work for both MAC and PC.
 It is very common for operators to develop an application for each OS that exists.
 The only exception is Linux, where you have to choose a more specialized service.

-VPN for Apple TV
+Free VPN for Apple TV

-ExpressVPN has a very easy to read guide on how to set up a VPN for AppleTV.
+ExpressVPN has a very easy-to-read guide on how to set up a VPN for AppleTV.
 Coincidentally, ExpressVPN is also our first choice when it comes to VPN with Apple TV!
 They offer very high speed for streaming up to 4K resolutions.
 The best part is, they have a 30-day money-back guarantee.

 If you are looking for unlimited bandwidth with a free VPN then you need a service that has a 30-day money-back guarantee.
 This is because it is very common to use bandwidth restrictions with free services.